braddeutsch/dicromat/docs/PRD-Test-Design.md

 ### 2.3 Ishihara Test Principle

-The Dicromat test is inspired by the Ishihara color test (published 1917), which uses:
+The Dicrhomat test is inspired by the Ishihara color test (published 1917), which uses:
 - **Pseudoisochromatic plates**: Images composed of colored dots
 - **Figure-ground separation**: Number formed by dots of one color set, background by another
 - **Luminance matching**: Dots have similar brightness (luminance) but different hues